NorthernRealities/Rainbow-Creator/Readme.md

 	let foregroundColour = UIColor ( hexString: "#0f23ec" )

 The setting of the alpha is available in both but if you leave it out then it defaults to 1.0.
 When specifying a colour with a hexidecimal string the hash sign ('#') is optional.
 (Please note that I have no idea what those will produce.
 I just made them up as an example.)

+An additional function allows you to create colors using RGB values but without specifying a value for the opacity (alpha).
+In this case it will default to 1.0.

+	let newColour = UIColor ( red: 0.8, green: 0.4, blue: 0.75 )

 ## Future